subhamNRchoudhary/Connect-the-other-/README.md

                 return category
     return None

-# Count projects in each category
 project_counts = Counter()

-# List repositories for the specified owner
 repos = g.get_user(owner).get_repos()
 for repo in repos:
     category = categorize_repo(repo)
     if category:
         project_counts[category] += 1

-# Generate markdown content
 markdown_content = "# Projects Overview\n\n"
 markdown_content += "Here is an overview of the different types of projects in my GitHub repository:\n\n"